taocpp/PEGTL/doc/Advanced-Topics.md

 ### Backtracking

-For performance reasons a grammar should be designed to minimise backtracking.
+For performance reasons a grammar should be designed to minimize backtracking.
 We will start with a simple example.

 ```c++